Noctis/kickstart-app/docs/Service_Providers.md

     public function getServicesDefinitions(): array
     {
         return [
-            DummyRepositoryInterface::class => new Autowire(
+            DummyRepositoryInterface::class => autowire(DummyRepository::class)
-                DummyRepository::class,
-                ['db' => new Reference('secondary_db')]
+                ->constructorParameter(
+                    'db',
+                    reference('secondary_db')
                 ),
             // ...
         ];
     }
 }
 ```

-There is also one more definition helper available: `Decorator`.
-This can be used to "decorate"/"extend" a service
+There is also one more definition helper available, via the: `decorator()` function.
+This can be used to
-definition already registered in the DIC.
+"decorate"/"extend" a service definition already registered in the DIC.
 This can be used to, for example
 [add custom functions to the Twig template engine](cookbook/Custom_Twig_Function.md).